Ted McCarty and Gibson’s Golden Age

 It was 1965, Ted was 56 years old, when he spoke with Paul who offered him his company to be able to retire, since he was already 65 years old and had some health problems.
 Paul wanted McCarty to buy it for him, because he wanted someone who esteemed the company as much as he did, which would not happen if he sold it to a Corporation like Gibson.
 Ted agreed to buy their business and stayed at Gibson until they could find a replacement for him.
 Thus, Gibson’s Golden Age was coming to an end.

-Stock of the McCarty Era at Gibson
+Heritage of the McCarty Era at Gibson

 During Ted’s 18 years with the company, it grew exponentially.
 He successfully introduced Gibson into the solid body electric guitar and bass business with more than 20 launches of different models of electric guitars and basses, thus demonstrating his infinite capacity for design, creation and invention.
 But McCarty was not only a great creator, clearly, he was also a businessman with great business acumen.